CMCedricM/express-to-do-site/README.md

 # express-to-do-site
-A simple to do list site which requires a login then shows the user's to do data obtained from a database.
+A to do list web app which requires a login then shows the user's to do data obtained from a database.

-This web app uses a local mongoDB instance to hold users and their data.
+Data obtained from the login and signup forms are handled by my express backend, which verifies the given credentials against a local MongoDB instance, in the signup section it verifies that there are no users with the same email.
+In the login section credentials are verified and to do data pertaining to the user is loaded.

 Images
 ============